 From quantum mechanics the emitted radiation power per unit frequency is a function of absolute temperature at the point of emission.
 The black lines on the graph are lines of constant temperature.

 The actual emission temperature at any radiation frequency is a function of radiation frequency because the emission altitude is a function of radiation frequency due to the presence of infrared radiation absorbing gases such as carbon dioxide (CO2) and water vapor (H2O) in the Earth's atmosphere.
 The emission altitude is the height above the Earth's surface at which the Earth's atmosphere appears to be opaque at the observation frequency from the perspective of an observer in outer space.
 The atmospheric temperature changes with altitude.
-The atmospheric emission temperature is typically about 270.0 degrees K at the dense cloud layer near the surface of the Earth and is about 215 degrees K high in the Earth's atmosphere.
+The atmospheric emission temperature is typically about 270.0 degrees K at the dense cloud layer near the surface of the Earth where water droplets freeze and is about 215 degrees K high in the Earth's atmosphere.

-Thus at frequencies at which the Earth's atmosphere is highly transparent the emission temperature is relatively high (~ 270.0 K) whereas at frequencies at which the Earth's atmosphere is highly opaque the black body emission temperature is relatively low (~ 215 degrees K).
+Thus at frequencies at which the Earth's upper atmosphere is highly transparent the emission temperature is relatively high (~ 270.0 K) whereas at frequencies at which the Earth's upper atmosphere is highly opaque the black body emission temperature is relatively low (~ 215 degrees K).

 The rate of radiant energy emission per unit frequency via thermal infrared radiation is proportional to the third power of the absolute temperature at the emission altitude.
-The law of conservation of energy forces the Earth's atmospheric temperature to adjust so that the total rate of infrared thermal radiation energy emission into outer space equals the total rate of solar energy absorption plus the total rate of stored energy release by the Earth.
+The law of conservation of energy forces the Earth's atmospheric temperature to adjust so that the total rate of infrared thermal radiation energy emission into outer space approximately equals the total rate of solar energy absorption plus the total rate of stored energy release by the Earth.
 Since addition of carbon dioxide (CO2) and water vapor (H2O) to the Earth's atmosphere reduces infrared emission at certain frequencies either the Earth's surface temperature has to increase in order to increase radiant energy emission at other frequencies or there must be net radiant energy absorption.

 This increase in Earth surface temperature or radiant energy absorption is known as Global Warming.